-Despite common assumptions, the Internal Revenue Service (IRS) is not made up of bad guys in suits and sunglasses who want to take your money, your dignity and your freedom.
+Despite common assumptions, the Internal Revenue Service (IRS) isn’t made up of bad guys in suits and sunglasses who want to take your money, dignity and freedom.
 The IRS wants to work with you to make tax season as pain-free as possible.
-On their website, irs.gov, they’ve carefully listed out the ten rights you have as a taxpayer so you can stay informed.
+The irs.gov website carefully lists out the taxpayer bill of rights so you can stay informed.
+Taxpayer rights state:

 - You have the right to be informed.

 - You have the right to quality service.

 - You have the right to pay no more than the correct amount of tax.

 - You have the right to challenge the IRS’s position and be heard.